Balthasar van der Pol

-Balthasar van der Pol (27 January 1889 – 6 October 1959) was a Dutch physicist.
+Balthasar van der Pol (1889–1959) was a Dutch physicist known for the van der Pol oscillator.

-Life and work

-Van der Pol began his studies of physics in Utrecht in 1911.
-J. A. Fleming offered van der Pol the use of the Pender Electrical Laboratory at University College for a study of the heuristics of wireless reception on board ships.
-In England he also worked with J. J. Thomson.
-Upon his return to the Netherlands, Balthsar worked with Hendrik Lorentz at Teylers Stichting.
-For his thesis he wrote The effect of an ionised gas on electro-magnetic wave propagation and its application to radio, as demonstrated by glow-discharge measurement under the supervision of Willem Henri Julius.
-He was awarded his Ph.D. in 1920.
-He joined Philips Research Laboratories in 1921, where he worked until his retirement in 1949.
+Biography

+Balthasar van der Pol was born on 27 January 1889 in Utrecht, Netherlands, the son of Balthazar van der Pol and Gerhardina Clasina Steffens.
+From 1911 to 1916, he studied physics at Utrecht University.
+After graduation, he travelled to England, where he worked under Ambrose Fleming at University College London and J. J. Thomson at the University of Cambridge.
+While in England, he studied the heuristics of wireless reception onboard ships.

+On 2 June 1917 in London, van der Pol married Pietronetta Posthuma, with whom he had a son and two daughters.

+In 1919, upon his return to the Netherlands, van der Pol became an assistant to Hendrik Lorentz at Teylers Museum in Harlem and returned to Utrecht University.
+The following year, he received his Ph.D. under Willem Henri Julius at Utrecht.

+In 1922, van der Pol joined Philips Research Laboratories in Eindhoven, where he worked until his retirement in 1949.
+In addition, he was appointed Professor of Theoretical Electricity at Technische Hogeschool Delft (now Delft University of Technology) in 1938.

+Van der Pol died on 6 October 1959 in Wassenaar at the age of 70.

+Research

 As observed by Hendrik Casimir, "Radio might have remained a field of haphazard empiricism along with wild commercial ventures, but for the influence of men like Van der Pol who stressed the need for a more scientific approach."

 The differential equations of coupled electrical systems drew his interest, and he developed the idea of "relaxation oscillations".
 With J. van der Mark he applied the idea to the heartbeat, which provided one of the earliest quantitative models of the action potential.
 These studies led him to the van der Pol equation and Oliver Heaviside’s operational calculus for dealing with differential equations.
 He submitted articles to Philosophical Magazine on the operational calculus and, in coordination with H. Bremmer, wrote Modern Operational Calculus based on the Two-sided Laplace Integral, published by Cambridge University Press.

+Awards and honours

+In 1935, van der Pol was awarded the Medal of Honor by the Institute of Radio Engineers "for his fundamental studies and contributions in the field of circuit theory and electromagnetic wave propagation phenomena".

-He was awarded the Institute of Radio Engineers (now the IEEE) Medal of Honor in 1935.
-The asteroid 10443 van der Pol was named after him.
+The asteroid 10443 van der Pol is named after him.

-Van der Pol became member of the Royal Netherlands Academy of Arts and Sciences in 1949.
+In 1949, van der Pol became a Member of the Royal Netherlands Academy of Arts and Sciences.